 If you are looking for a power morning drink or a pick-me-up, this Matcha Smoothie is a smart refreshing choice.
 All you need is banana, almond milk, and matcha powder.

 The ideal flavor of matcha ice cream should be a perfect balance of earthy, sweet, and slightly bitter.
-Many store-bought ones tend to be overly creamy or milky and lack true matcha flavor.
 Let me show you how you should be making matcha ice cream just like the quality ones we get in Japan!
 You’ll need only 4 simple ingredients.

 10. Matcha Chocolate